reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharePoint-sharing-permissions-copilot.md

 The valid values are: True(default) - The Everyone except external users is displayed in People Picker.
 False - The Everyone except external users claim is not visible in People Picker.
 ```

+There are other tenant wide level settings but I think it would have been great to be able to set those at the library or site level and have site power users have greater control over them

 This is an important topic to understand.